VCACanada/docs-external/starlink/instructions.md

 1. Once the dish and Starlink router have been powered on, connect an Ethernet cable from the Starlink router into either **Internet 1** or **Internet 2** on the Cisco MX84/85.
 2. Contact VCAC IT for final configuration.

-Note: on the MX84 models, these ports are labelled as ports 1 & 2.
-The MX85 models label these connections as ports 3 & 4.
+Note: On the MX84 models, these ports are labelled as ports 1 & 2.
+On the MX85 models label these connections as ports 3 & 4.

 ---